ScotGovAnalysis/good_practices/coding.md

 Lint your code:
 * **Linting**: The automated checking of your source code for programmatic and stylistic errors
 * [Lintr](https://github.com/jimhester/lintr) checks your code for style, syntax errors and possible semantic issues

-Use meaningful object names:
-* `height_in_metres()` is better than `converter()` for a function that converts height into metres.
-This makes it more obvious what your code is doinganmd makes your code more readable

 ## :heavy_check_mark: Avoid absolute file paths
 ### Do